django/deps/accepted/0010-new-governance.rst

 Django.
 A Django Core Developer will not have any type of automatic governance, oversight, or code-committing privileges.

+In addition, a Triage & Review Team will be created to recognize active contributors, and allow additional privileges when assisting on pull request reviews.

 How will code get added to Django?
 ----------------------------------